BeanArtStuffs/LTHos/README.md

 I'm Lillith, maker of the LTHos Terminal!

 Before we start, make sure you have these things installed:
-Python, preferably the latest version (Downloadable from the Microsoft Store, 3.12 is the latest at the time o Pygame, of which you can download by saying 'pip install pygame' in your terminal (AFTER YOU HAVE INSTALLED PYTHON) And some kind of code editor/notepad.
+Python, preferably the latest version (Downloadable from the Microsoft Store, 3.12 is the latest at the time i'm writing this.
+Pygame, of which you can download by saying 'pip install pygame' in your terminal (AFTER YOU HAVE INSTALLED PYTHON) And some kind of code editor/notepad.
 You can have the launcher for the LTHos Terminal on your desktop, but make sure the other files are safe, and make sure it's a shortcut.